Native iOS and Android apps for South West Trains. 124 different screens from evolving wires, it was designed, built and

 Also, early drafts for a more personal tesco dashboard page.
 Clubcard homepage.
 Concept pages for splash screens on Tesco Banking and 'Help' pages across mobile and desktop.

 Re-design of current nike app experience styling to make it more engaging by increasing the cut through of screen time whilst reducing visual weight in certain areas to promote readability and increase users speed towards checkout.

 senior ui designer at Barclays Investment Bank.

 Designs for responsive layouts across Desktop/tablet and mobile devices for both Android and IOs.

 Employed as lead designer working amongst a team of four UX'ers, 3 UI designers and 4 developers.
 Our task was to build mobile first responsive design for the about to be launched Barclays Wealth Microsite.
 Nice place.
 Great people.
 Fantastic views from the 23rd floor of the Barclays building in Canary Wharf.

 Agile methodology was used throughout the contract.

-Current approved design for agent interface being rolled out across the next 12 months.
+Current approved design for agent interface dashboard being rolled out across the next 12 months.

 this concept allowed 18 screens of current information and interaction to be squeezed down into four 'carousels' that surface what you need, when you need it.
 The bottom half of the interface gives the agent a 'workspace' that moves up and down for which to perform his duties or as a window for extended views to certain information i.e. relevant customer data as and when required.

 Because of the radical nature of the redesign I also led the team on a complete redo of digital brand guidelines to support the new design and direction.

-Redesigned from the ground up, the HSBC call agent interface which currently employs 48 different screens, each resembling an excel spreadsheet from the 1990's.
+Redesigned from the ground up, the HSBC call agent interface dashboard which currently utilises 48 different screens, each resembling an excel spreadsheet from the 1990's.

 HSBC were having a problem with agent retention.
-They had an inflated dropout rate of 80% after only three months employment and what was decided, was to try and engage with the agent on a more personal level.
+They had an inflated dropout rate of 84% after only three months employment.
+What was decided, was an attempt to engage with the agent on a more personal level.